huggingface/data-is-better-together/community-efforts/prompt_translation/README.md

 To make easier the translation set up for users, we also created a series of notebooks that served as guidance.

-## What did we achieve? <!--To be checked-->
+## What did we achieve?

 We started efforts to translate the prompts into several languages (shown below).
-However, we could not complete all the translations.
+Some of them successfully completed.
 The successful ones were [Dutch](https://huggingface.co/datasets/DIBT/MPEP_DUTCH) and [Russian](https://huggingface.co/datasets/DIBT/MPEP_RUSSIAN), and almost finished with [Spanish](https://huggingface.co/datasets/DIBT/MPEP_SPANISH).
-However, many users showed interest in translating the prompts into other languages.
-You can take a look at the resulting datasets [here](https://huggingface.co/DIBT).
+Many groups began to work on translating the prompts into other languages.
+You can look at the resulting datasets [here](https://huggingface.co/DIBT).

 <table>
     <tr>